 A common complication of late-stage cancers is the build-up of ﬂuid in the chest cavity, known as a malignant pleural eﬀusion (MPE), causing signiﬁcant shortness of breath and chest pain.

 For patients that manage the fluid at home they have an indwelling pleural catheter (IPC) inserted into the chest cavity that must be drained regularly and is often in place for a signiﬁcant portion of their end-of-life stage.

 IPCs are designed to manage the symptoms resulting from fluid build-up, however they are associated with very long (up to 12 months) and unpredictable treatment durations, acute hospital readmissions due to catheter-related complications, and challenges with patient use and comfort.

 How Big is the Unmet Need?

-MPE aﬀects up to 15% of late-stage cancer, rising to 35% in patients with lung cancer.
+MPE aﬀects up to 50% of late-stage cancer patients.
 There are >200,000 new cases of MPE per year in the USA, and approximately 375,000 per year in Europe.